-Study Overview & Hypotheses
+Study Overview & Hypothesis

 Here, we propose creating an adaptation of the VMT that is suitable for use in iVR.
-We aim to compare it in terms of performance, cybersickness symptoms and presence, to the traditional desktop version of the VMT.
+We aim to compare it in terms of task performance to the traditional desktop version of the VMT.
+Additionally we will explore how/if cybersickness symptoms, presence and spatial learning ability play a role in VMT performance in both modalities.
 This will ensure that both tasks can effectively measure the spatial learning and navigational variables of interest while also allowing the creation of a more ecological and immersive task when using iVR.